An analytic viewpoint on the Hasse principle: Appendix: other examples

-\begin{rem} Thanks to Theorem \ref{7.3}(2), we translate the existence of rational points on $X:=X_h(n_1, n_2, \dots, n_r)$ to questions of isotropy of the Hermitian form $h$.
-By Remark~\ref{7.4.2}(1) and Theorem \ref{7.4.3} (compare also with the proof of Theorem \ref{4.5}), we can reduce to particular Hermitian forms $h$ (\emph{i.e.} ones of the type $<a_1, \dots, a_n>$, where~${a_i \in \Lambda^{\times}}$).
-Then the corresponding variety $X$ will satisfy the smoothness hypotheses of Section \ref{section1} (see also the proof of Theorem \ref{7.5}). \end{rem}
+\begin{rem} Thanks to Theorem~\ref{7.3}(2), the existence of rational points on $X:=X_h(n_1, n_2, \dots, n_r)$ is equivalent to questions of isotropy of the Hermitian form $h$.
+By Remark~\ref{7.4.2} and Theorem~\ref{7.4.3}, we can reduce to particular Hermitian forms $h$ of the type $<a_1, \dots, a_n>$, with~${a_i \in \Lambda^{\times}}$.
+The corresponding variety $X$ will then satisfy the smoothness hypotheses of Section \ref{section1}. \end{rem}